 These are widely available in most major supermarkets.

 Eggs are a convenient alternative to meat and are extremely versatile.
 They can be scrambled, boiled, poached or made into an omelette.

 Young people are recommended to eat two portions of fish a week, one of which should be oily.
-Tinned fish, such as salmon, mackerel and pilchards contain lots of omega 3 fatty acids and are beneficial for heart health.
-Fresh tuna counts as oily fish, but tinned tuna does not.
+Oily fish, such as salmon, mackerel and pilchards contain lots of omega 3 fatty acids and are good for heart health.
+Fresh, frozen and tinned fish are all good options to choose.

 Meat is a good source of protein, vitamin B12 and iron.
 A diet rich in iron will help prevent iron deficiency anaemia which is a common condition in teenage girls.
-Processed meats and chicken products should be limited as they tend to be high in fat and salt and lower in iron.
+Processed meats and chicken products should be limited as they are high in fat and salt and lower in iron.

 Dairy and alternatives

 Milk and dairy foods (and alternatives) such as yoghurt and cheese, are important sources of calcium, vitamins A and D, B12, protein and fat.
 Calcium is needed to help build strong bones and for nerve and muscle function.